nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 --8<-- "includes/ga.html"

-Five solutions found in the 0th generation:
+Five solutions found in the 0th generation when the inclination is allowed to vary up until a polar orbit (as expected really).

 | ecc  | inc (deg) | RAAN (deg) | AoP (deg) |
 | -- | -- | -- | -- |